315+ Telescopes Ranked

 The Celestron Inspire 100AZ isn’t our favorite, and we miss its competitor from Meade which offered basically the same package with better mechanics.
 There’s also of course the value proposition – a Dob is just going to show you more for the price, plain and simple.
 However, it’s a manageable and useful instrument with only a few quirks.

-Inspire 100AZ’s Optical Tube
+Inspire 100AZ's optical tube

-This small design difference doesn’t change how well the telescope works, but it’s worth pointing out because it shows that there are other things that are different from the norm.
 The dew shield, which is sometimes called a “lens hood,” and the rest of the front of the Inspire 100AZ are all made of black molded plastic.
-I’ve noticed the dew shield is a bit short for the telescope and the injection-molded plastic surface on the inside is quite shiny.
-Installing some adhesive-backed black velvet “flocking” or attacking the dew shield with coarse sandpaper and flat black paint does wonders to improve contrast and reduce glare, particularly when observing bright objects or under light-polluted skies, which so many of us are unfortunate enough to be stuck in.
+What caught my attention is that the dew shield is a bit short for the telescope and the injection-molded plastic surface on the inside is quite shiny.
+To improve contrast and reduce glare in such cases, I typically install some adhesive-backed black velvet “flocking” or use coarse sandpaper on the dew shield before applying flat black paint.
+This is especially important when observing bright objects or under light-polluted skies, which I’m unfortunate enough to be stuck in.

 Accessories